 The next part of an Italian menu is called secondi but this section tends to contain mainly meat and fish dishes.
 Vegans will probably want to just turn the page and go to the contorni (the side dishes).

 There are lots of accidentally vegan side dishes in Italy.
-Side dishes are called Contori.
+Side dishes are called Contorni.
 Accidentally vegan Italian side dishes include crunchy salads, fresh green vegetables, warming vegetable stews and rosemary potatoes.

 To wash down all this delicious plant-based Italian food you may like to order a glass of wine.
 While wine is made of grapes, it may surprise you that not all wine is vegan!